microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 	_Drawing an 8_

-1. Save the image into the "input-images" folder in this lab's "resources" directory.
+1. Save the image into the "input-images" folder in the directory where you copied the lab resources.
 Name the file **X-YY.png**, where X is the value of the digit, and YY is any number you want other than 01 (the suffix used for the test images provided with this lab).
 For example, the image above might be named **8-02.png**.

 1. Repeat Steps 1 through 3 to create additional test images.